Multi-Head Self-Attending Neural Tucker Factorization: Experiments

 To fully prove the prediction performance and generalization ability of the proposed model, we conduct extensive experiments on two real-world datasets.
 Four datasets, D1 through D4, are extracted from WSDream with varying split ratios for evaluation purposes.
 The basic information about the data is organized in Table \ref{tab:data} and details of the experiment datasets is provided in Table \ref{tab:datas}.
 The data distribution is heavily skewed, characterized by substantial variances, and does not align with the probabilistic presuppositions inherent in low-rank factorization models.
 So, we preprocess data by log transformation and min-max normalization in all the experiments to make data more normal distribution-like to fit that assumption.

 The experiments were performed on a platform with a 2.50-GHz 13th Gen Intel(R) Core(TM) i5-13400F CPU and one NVIDIA GeForce RTX3050 GPU with 32-GB RAM.
-To assess the model's performance in predicting unknown entries of the HDI tensors, this paper employs three evaluation metrics: mean absolute error (MAE), mean relative error (MRE), and root mean square error (RMSE).
+To assess the model's performance in predicting unknown entries of the HDI tensors, this paper employs three evaluation metrics: Mean Absolute Error (MAE), Mean Relative Error (MRE) and Root Mean Square Error (RMSE).
+Together, these metrics holistically assess model performance—MAE ensures operational stability in resource-sensitive contexts, MRE enables cross-metric comparisons, and RMSE highlights reliability under extreme network conditions, collectively addressing the challenges of sparse tensor completion in prediction.
+They can be expressed as

 Our proposed MSNTucF model is compared with several state-of-the-art models which are capable of delivering precise forecasts for missing data within high-dimensional and incomplete (HDI) tensors.
 The compared models include: (a) M1: NNCP \cite{ZhangW14}; (b) M2: CTF \cite{YeF21}; (c) M3: BNLFT \cite{LuoX20}; (d) M4: BTTF \cite{ChenX22}; (e) M5: Neural Collaborative Filtering \cite{HeX17}; (f) M6: NeuTucF \cite{TangP24}; (g) M7: Our MSNTucF model.
 All the model are implemented with Python 3.10.12 and Pytorch 2.4.1.